Viglino/ol-games/README.md

 One hand, many games use maps as playground and some are based on a map.
 On the other hand, [OpenLayers 3](https://github.com/openlayers/openlayers) is a high-performance, feature-packed library for creating interactive maps on the web.

-This project tends to test and add game mechanisms within OL3 (Openlayers 3).
+This project aims to test and add game mechanisms within OL3 (Openlayers 3).
 > It is by no means a complete game or complete game engine but you should find some stuff to devleopp game on a map with OL3.

 [View live examples online!](https://viglino.github.io/ol3-games/index.html)